mcmah309/rust_core/book/src/libs/option/option.md

 ```
 With `Option` you will also never get another null assertion error again.

-As in the previous example, it is strongly recommended to use `Option` type as the return type, since it allows chaining operations.
+As in the previous example, it is recommended to use the `Option` type as the return type, since it allows
+early return and chaining operations.
 But the choice is up to the developer.